 What Are The Health Benefits of Turmeric

-Turmeric is a super powerful anti-inflammatory herb.
+Turmeric is a super powerful anti-inflammatory herb with many uses and benefits.
 Its main active ingredient is curcumin, a strong compound with anti-inflammatory & antioxidant properties.
 I’ve explored this fantastic ingredient before in my Ayurvedic Ginger & Turmeric Tea and my love for it kept growing ever since.
 It was first used as a dye, before becoming a folk medicine in Southeast Asia.

 Its vibrant yellow colour is a great indicator of just how powerful it is.
 This ancient plant has been used to help treat everything from headaches and heartburn to irritable bowel syndrome, menstrual problems and even depression (WebMD).
 You can read more about the benefits and limitations of turmeric here.